Individual or Group Participation

 Most methods are available to groups, virtual groups and individuals, however, there are 2 exceptions:

 - CMS Web Interface can only be used by groups and virtual groups of at least 25 clinicians, who pre-register.

-- Claims can only be used by individuals reporting data in the Quality performance category.
+- Claims can only be used by those with the small practice designation reporting data in the Quality performance category.